 As a traveler, you will also face foreign transaction fees.
 This means that the currency network (Visa, Cirrus, MasterCard, etc.) will charge you 1–3% of the total transaction to convert into the foreign currency.
 NerdWallet maintains a list of ATM and foreign transaction fees charged by the big U.S. banks.
 Find yours to anticipate the costs of banking abroad.

 Work and earn money while you are abroad, if you have the proper documents.

 The time you spend studying abroad really is a once-in-a-lifetime opportunity.
-Make the most of your travels and your classes, and make sure that those are your priorities.
+To make the most of your travels and your classes, make sure that those are your priorities.
 If you’re really hurting for cash, you could consider taking on a side gig.
 Since your visa is likely for studying—not working—this is tricky.
 Check the visa you have and see what it entitles you to do.
 Can you bartend at an expat bar, tutor locals in English, or nanny?
 Be sure to follow local laws and respect your visa category.
 Otherwise, you could consider doing some independent contract work for a U.S. company, all from your computer.
-Fill out your W-9s and file U.S. taxes.
+You will fill out W-9s and file U.S. taxes.
 Visit the IRS website to learn more about working as an independent contractor.
 No matter how you earn your extra cash, always follow laws in both your home and host countries.